s-weil/rust-NaiveSempaphore/README.md

 # NaiveSempaphore

-Trying to write a semaphore in rust using naive logic and native types.
+Trying to write a semaphore in rust using simple logic and primitve types, just for fun.